Recrea-t/campinglamola/src/pages/activities.en.md

       FESTIVALS AND TRADITIONS

-      * [Falles d'Isil](http://www.fallesisil.cat/), Festivity declared of National Interest in June 2010 and Intangible Heritage of Humanity by UNESCO in 2015.
+      * *[Falles d'Isil](http://www.fallesisil.cat/),* Festivity declared of National Interest in June 2010 and Intangible Heritage of Humanity by UNESCO in 2015.

       * Setmana Santa (Holy Week), Viacrucis i la Passión, in Esterri d'Àneu.

-      * E[sbaiola't Festival](https://festivalesbaiolat.cat/), in Esterri d'Aneu, street performing arts I for all audiences.
+      * *E[sbaiola't Festival](https://festivalesbaiolat.cat/)*, in Esterri d'Aneu, street performing arts I for all audiences.

       * [Curtàneu](https://www.curtaneu.cat/), International Short Film Festival in les Valls d'Àneu, Pallars Sobirà.
 The festival is part of the Catalonia Film Festivals.